DNLab2024/Mobile-LLaMA/README.md

 - **evaluation**: Three JSON files containing specific instructions used for "Performance Evaluation" in each respective function.

+- **finetuning**: Jupyter Notebook script is designed for instruction fine-tuning of Mobile-LLaMA 13B.
+You can use this script to fine-tune the model with specific instructions tailored to your needs.

 ## Jupyter Notebook Scripts

-- **Mobile-LLaMA_finetune.ipynb**: Jupyter Notebook script is designed for instruction fine-tuning of Mobile-LLaMA 13B.
-You can use this script to fine-tune the model with specific instructions tailored to your needs.

 - **Mobile-LLaMA_demo.ipynb**: Jupyter Notebook script allows you to load Mobile-LLaMA from HuggingFace and use it for demonstration and evaluation purposes.
 You can use this script to generate and evaluate code for various network analysis tasks.

 ## Getting Started
 ### Install
-Clone this repository and navigate to the ToolBench folder.
+Clone this repository and navigate to the folder.
 ```bash
 git clone github.com/DNLab2024/Mobile-LLaMA.git
 cd Mobile-LLaMA